 Once the test has been completed you will want to look at the meters rowed for each interval.
 When looking at the results use the first score as 100%, then compare the following four scores (of meters rowed) as a percentage to the first.
 A perfect score will be along the lines of 100% – 95% – 92% – 90%.
 If your score stays the same you need to work on developing more power.
 If the scores drop off drastically after the first score you need to work on building aerobic capacity.

 If you’re like us, you always want to give your best.
 Would it surprise you if I said that most people are not getting the full potential from their rowing workouts?
 Well, it’s true.
 While most people think that the rower can only be used to train the aerobic system it actually can be used to train the body’s three main energy systems.
-Get an introduction to our principles of Energy System Training and take your training or coaching to a new level and download this free Coach’s Toolkit.
+Get an introduction to our principles of Energy System Training and take your training or coaching to a new level and sign up for this free Professional Coaching Blueprint.